trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

     1. Allow for high-confidence fetches of the DID document and a [[ref: KERI event stream]]
 1. A [[ref: host]] that uses a fully qualified domain name of the [[ref: method-specific identifier]] MUST be secured by a TLS/SSL certificate.
     1. The fully qualified domain name MUST match the common name used in the SSL/TLS certificate.
-    1. The common name in the SSL/TLS certificate from the server MUST correspond to reasons.
-1. URLs of DID documents and [[ref: KERI event streams]] SHOULD be hosted in a way that embodies accepted cybersecurity best practice.
-This is not strictly necessary to guarantee the authenticity of the data.
-However, the usage of HTTPS MUST:
-    1. Safeguard privacy
-    1. Discourage denial of service
-    1. Work in concert with defense-in-depth mindset
-    1. Aid regulatory compliance
-    1. Allow for high-confidence fetches of the DID document and a [[ref: KERI event stream]]
-1. A [[ref: host]] that uses a fully qualified domain name of the [[ref: method-specific identifier]] MUST be secured by a TLS/SSL certificate.
-    1. The fully qualified domain name MUST match the common name used in the SSL/TLS certificate.
     1. The common name in the SSL/TLS certificate from the server MUST correspond to the way the server is referenced in the URL.
 This means that if the URL includes `www.example.com`, the common name in the SSL/TLS certificate must be `www.example.com` as well.
 1. Unlike `did:web`, the URL MAY use an IP address instead.
     1. If it does, then the common name in the certificate must be the IP address as well.
 1. Essentially, the URL and the certificate MUST NOT identify the server in contradictory ways; subject to that constraint, how the server is identified is flexible.